fbpx

 Provisional Patents

-Provisional patents are patent placeholders that give you a filing date.
+Provisional patents are a type of patent application that secures a filing date.
 This filing date protects your place in line as the inventor of your subject matter.
 Provisional patents are not examined and do not issue into patents.
 They do, however, give you the right to call your invention “patent pending”.

 What Are The Benefits Of Provisional Applications?